 - Any sexual touching between an adult and a child

-- Sexual touching between children when there is a 3-4 year age difference or coercion involved
+- Sexual touching between children when the sexual behavior is too advanced for their age, there is a 2-3 year age difference or coercion is involved

-- Sexual assault includes both touching of genitals and non-touching (looking, showing, and exposing genitals, as well as pornography) to meet the teen or adult’s sexual interests
+- Sexual abuse and assault includes both touching of genitals and non-touching (looking, showing, and exposing genitals, as well as viewing, creating, possessing or distributing child sexual abuse imagery, ) to meet the perpetrators sexual interests.

-- Child sexual assault is typically not a one-time act, but rather a lengthy process—known as grooming—in which a teen or adult gains the trust of the family, community and child to lure the child into sexual activity which interrupts development.
+- Child sexual assault is typically not a one-time act, rather a lengthy process—known as grooming—in which an older youth or adult gains the trust of the family, community and child to lure the child into sexual activity.

-- Sexual assault can have traumatic short-term effects as well as devastating long- term effects—including issues with self-esteem, depression, and even suicide.
+- Child sexual assault interrupts development and can have traumatic short-term effects as well as devastating long- term effects—including issues with self-esteem, depression, and even suicide.

-- 1 in 3 girls and 1 in 6 boys will be sexually assaulted by the age of 18
+- 1 in 10 children will be sexually assaulted by the age of 18.

-- While random acts of physical and sexual violence do occur, child sexual assault is most likely committed by a family member, teacher, neighbor, coach, babysitter, clergy, or someone else you already know
+- While random acts of physical and sexual violence do occur, child sexual assault is most likely committed by an adult family member, sibling, child’s peer, teacher, neighbor, coach, babysitter, clergy, or someone else you and / or your child already know.

+Parenting Safe Children believes that adults are responsible for protecting children from sexual assault and incest.
+Children can learn protection skills, and it’s important that they do, however, ultimately it is up to adults to protect children, not for children to have to protect themselves.
+Our goal is to give adults accurate information about child sexual assault and incest so you can prevent, recognize and act responsibly if you witness it.
 Knowledge is power!
 Taking action by talking about child sexual assault with your children’s caregivers and your children can prevent it.
 The Parenting Safe Children workshop gives you all the tools you need to talk with both your children’s caregivers and your children to build your Prevention Team™.
-While it is one of the most difficult subjects to talk about with your kids, it is one of the most important conversations you could ever have—and one that is much easier to have before sexual assault takes place.
+While it is one of the most difficult subjects to talk about with your children and their caregivers, it is one of the most important conversations you could ever have—and one that is much easier to have before sexual assault takes place.

 In the Parenting Safe Children workshop, you will learn: